Distributed Evolution Strategies with Multi-Level Learning for Large-Scale Black-Box Optimization: Large-Scale Numerical Experiments

 For both functions \textit{discus} and \textit{ellipsoid}, there exist multiple promising search directions (see their relatively even eigenvalue distributions).
 Therefore, a much richer reconstruction model is preferred for CMA.
-On the \textit{discus} function (Fig.~\ref{fig:unimodal_1_discus_ESs}), our DLMCMA could show the $>$3x runtime speed w.r.t. the second ranked optimizer (i.e., MM-ES \cite{he2020mmes}).
-On the \textit{ellipsoid} function, our DLMCMA nearly always shows the best convergence speed during evolution (Fig.~\ref{fig:unimodal_1_ellipsoid_ESs}), because its collective learning strategy maintains the better diversity of reconstructed evolution paths via utilizing the distributed computing resource.
-Interestingly, similar observations could also be found in another two challenging functions (i.e., \textit{differentpowers} and \textit{schwefel12}) with multiple search directions (as shown in Fig.~\ref{fig:unimodal_1_differentpowers_ESs} and \ref{fig:unimodal_1_schwefel221_ESs}, respectively).
+On the \textit{discus} function (Fig.~\ref{fig:median_unimodal_1}), our DLMCMA could show the $>$3x runtime speedup w.r.t. the second ranked optimizer (i.e., MM-ES \cite{he2020mmes}).
+On the \textit{ellipsoid} function, our DLMCMA nearly always shows the best convergence speed during evolution (Fig.~\ref{fig:median_unimodal_1}), because its collective learning strategy maintains the better diversity of reconstructed evolution paths via utilizing the distributed computing resource.
+Interestingly, similar observations could also be found in another two challenging functions (i.e., \textit{differentpowers} and \textit{schwefel12}) with multiple search directions (Fig.~\ref{fig:median_unimodal_1}).

 For both \textit{schwefel221} and \textit{step} functions, there are a large number of plateaus in high-dimensional cases, which result in a rugged fitness landscape.
-For ESs, a key challenge is to properly adapt the global step-size to pass these plateaus\footnote{In other worlds, this needs to find an appropriate \textit{evolution window}, popularized by Rechenberg (one of the evolutionary computation pioneers).}.
-Luckily, our meta-framework can tackle this challenge well and can obtain the best convergence rate on both of them (Fig.~\ref{fig:unimodal_1_step_ESs} and \ref{fig:unimodal_1_schwefel12_ESs}), since our STA strategy could keep the diversity of the global step-size well while avoiding to diverge it (with the help of the elitist strategy)\footnote{The punctuated-equilibria-style convergence is dated back to at least \cite{cohoon2013punctuated}, depending on the used viewpoint (as pointed out by Schwefel, one of the evolutionary computation pioneers).}.
+For ESs, a key challenge is to properly adapt the global step-size to pass these plateaus\footnote{In other words, this needs to find an appropriate \textit{evolution window}, popularized by Rechenberg (one of the evolutionary computation pioneers).}.
+Luckily, our meta-framework can tackle this challenge well and can achieve the best convergence rate on both of them (Fig.~\ref{fig:median_unimodal_1}), since our STA strategy could keep the diversity of the global step-size well while avoiding to diverge it (with the help of the elitist strategy)\footnote{The punctuated-equilibria-style convergence is dated back to at least \cite{cohoon2013punctuated}, depending on the used viewpoint (as pointed out by Schwefel, one of the evolutionary computation pioneers).}.